How to clean dog poop from carpet and fabric

 This purpose of this article is to provide you with guidance on cleaning up the unfortunate accidents that every dog owner eventually will confront.

-The steps below explain how to clean urine from carpets and upholstery:
+How to clean urine from carpets and upholstery:

 - Moving from the outside inward, use a towel to blot up as much urine as possible.